FabienTregan/TheOldManGlitch/readme.md

 Fly back to CINNABAR ISLAND

 > The probability is reset to `00` but following garbage remains.
 Earlier the garbage was made of the list of Pokémons for the last Zone I visited.
 But now it's made of my name, which is something I can somehow control.
-There are heighty-height characters I can choose out of 256 possible values.
-So if you could choose the pokemon you would encounter, which one will you choose ?
+There are seventy characters I can choose out of 256 possible values.
+So if you could choose the Pokémon you would encounter, which one will you choose ?

 The audience will probably answer with a legendary Pokémon, maybe Mew or Mewtwo

-> Mew is not possible, it's code is not in the 70 possible characters for the name.
+> Mew is not possible, its code is not in the 70 possible characters for the name.
 Mewtwo is Possible though, its code is `83` so if my name is set to `DDDDDDD` I can fight it.
-I can only choose level between 127 and 191, he will heal fulllife constantly, but I can fight it.
-But it's not what one I choose.
-There is something more interesting pokemon to fight than a legendary one, lets see what we choosed.
+I can only choose level between 127 and 191, he will heal to full life constantly, but I can fight it.
+But it's not the one I chose.
+There is are more interesting Pokémon to fight than a legendary one when you try to escalad a bug.

 Use surf to go on the shore and encounter a `'M` or a `MissingNo.`.
-If you encouter something else, explain the audiance that you have just been unlucky and got one of the last pokemon of the table, and try again.
+If you encouter something else, explain the audiance that you have just been unlucky and got one of the last Pokémons of the table and try again.
 If you encounter a MissingNo., tell them that's this is Pokémon number `86` with level `86` (which is hexadecimal code for 134).
 If it is M', tell them it is Pokémon number `00` with level either `50` or `00`

 ![Fighting a glitched Pokémon](fighting%20`M.PNG)

 > So here is our Pokémon.
-What happens?
+What happened?
 The value is not a correct one, so when the code uses it to calculate the address of the name of the Pokémon or the address of the data for the picture, it reaches some weird data.
 >
 > This starts to be fun: We hade an off-by-one, causing a Reuse After Free, and now we know how to inject weird data to fight a glitched pokemon.
 But there is more to come ;)